MicrosoftDocs/PlayReady/Docs/Overview/test-server.md

 # PlayReady Test Server

 The PlayReady Test Server website includes documentation and test tools for PlayReady developers to test your products.
-Whether you are a PlayReady licensee or a non-licensee, an OEM, SOC vendor, a Client developer, and application developer, an encoder vendor, or a service developer, this website provides you with the following tools:
+Whether you are a PlayReady licensee or a non-licensee, an OEM, SOC vendor, a client developer, and application developer, an encoder vendor, or a service developer, this website provides you with the following tools:

    *  A test license service
    *  Test video content (video and audio tracks)